-2.3.3 Memory usage
+2.3.4 Memory usage

 On large problems, CPSA can consume large amounts of memory.
 To protect against memory exhaustion, run CPSA with the command-line options +RTS -M512m -RTS.
-The makefile include cpsa.mk adds these options by default.
+The initial makefile includes these options by default.

-2.3.4 Parallelism
+2.3.5 Parallelism

 CPSA is built so it can make use of multiple processors.
-To make use of more than one processor, start CPSA with a runtime flag that specifies the number of processors to be used, such as +RTS -N4 -RTS.
+To make use of more than one processor, start CPSA with a runtime flag that specifies the number of processors to be used, such as +RTS -N4 - RTS.
 The GHC documentation describes the -N option in detail.